The Massage Therapy Foundation Student and Practitioner Case Report Contests are intended to enhance professional

-Our Practitioner Case Report Contest is now open
+Our Practitioner Case Report Contest will be opening in late February.

 We are pleased to announce our 2014 Practitioner Case Report Contest winners:

 Portia Resnick, MA, ATC, LMT with Comparing the Effects of Rest and Massage on Return to Homeostasis Following Submaximal Aerobic Exercise - Honolulu, HI

 Sandra Gustafson, MHS, BSN, RN with Bownenwork for Migraine - Is it all in the Head? - Bodega Bay, CA

 Rosi Goldsmith, BA, LMT, DAFNS with Contralateral Treatment for Centrally Sensitized Chronic Shoulder Pain: A Case Report - Portland, OR

 Stacey Meek, LMB, CKTP, with Therapeutic Scraping for the Treatment of Chronic Overuse Injury of the Shoulder of CrossFit Athlete - Louisburg, NC

 For more information, please contact